-To ensure safety, the sensors of the vehicles must work reliably under all circumstances.
-Even in bad weather conditions as normally observed in the location of our company the Thuringian Forest.
+To ensure safety, the sensors of the vehicles must work reliable under all circumstances - even in bad weather conditions as normally observed in the location of our company, the Thuringian Forest.

 With our unique radar technology, we want to contribute to the solution of these problems.